marchmelo0923/SimplerEnv-OpenvlaOFT/README.md

 # Install PyTorch
 # Use a command specific to your machine: https://pytorch.org/get-started/locally/
+# You may skip here, if you start with 'Recommended Docker' setup.
 pip3 install torch torchvision torchaudio

 # Clone openvla-oft repo and pip install to download dependencies